State and Local Policy Database

 Comprehensive Retrofit Strategies

 Milwaukee has implemented HVAC and lighting retrofits in many public buildings.
 The city has contracted with Edison Energy and has completed work on a Preliminary Energy Reduction Study which provides the foundation of the Comprehensive Energy Plan.
 The city recently wrapped up a $2 million ESPC and has completed a comprehensive energy assessment of all municipal buildings.
+Milwaukee has a capital allocation in the City budget each year to make energy efficiency improvements.
+4 such projects were completed in 2022.

 Building Benchmarking

-Minneapolis has been using energy management software, EnergyCAP, since 2007.
 Minneapolis Ordinance 47-190 requires benchmarking of city buildings of 25,000 square feet or more.
 100% of the square feet of City-owned buildings is benchmarked in EnergyCAP, buildings over 25,000 square feet are also benchmarked in Portfolio Manager.

 Comprehensive Retrofit Strategy